-The Company has experienced recurring operating losses and has an accumulated deficit of \$55,009,690 and shareholders' equity of \$401,243 at December 31, 2023.
-In addition, the Company has working capital of \$198,866 at December 31, 2023 and negative cash flow from operating activities of \$3,592,368.
+The Company has experienced recurring operating losses and has an accumulated deficit of \$58,994,551 and shareholders' deficiency of \$1,517,727 at December 31, 2024.
+In addition, the Company has a negative working capital of \$1,853,299 at December 31, 2024 and negative cash flow from operating activities of \$2,944,267.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 These factors create material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments and to attain profitable operations.
 Management's plan in this regard is to raise equity financing as required.
 There are no assurances that the Company will be successful in achieving these goals.

-The Company's business may be affected by changes in political and market conditions, such as interest rates, availability of credit, inflation rates, changes in laws, and national and international circumstances.
+The Company's business may be affected by changes in political and market conditions, such as interest rates, availability of credit, inflation rates, changes in laws, tariffs, and national and international circumstances.
 Recent geopolitical events, and potential economic global challenges such as the risk of higher inflation and energy crises, may create further uncertainty and risk with respect to the prospects of the Company's business.